Jacobite succession: Background: the Glorious Revolution and Hanoverian succession

 James II and VII, a Roman Catholic, was deposed, in what became known as the Glorious Revolution, when his Protestant opponents forced him to flee from England in 1688.
-The English Parliament deemed that James had, by fleeing his realms, abdicated his thrones.
+The English parliament deemed that James had, by fleeing his realms, abdicated his thrones.
 In theory, the deemed abdication applied to the crown of Ireland as well, as the English monarch was, in law, automatically also the monarch of Ireland.
-In practice, James lost the Irish crown to William of Orange because of his defeat in the Williamite War in Ireland.
-A Convention of the Scottish Estates took a different approach, and declared that James, by his wrongdoing, had forfeited the crown.
-Both offered the crowns, not to James's infant son, but to his Protestant daughter Mary and to her husband, William of Orange.
+In practice, James's loss of the Irish crown to William of Orange was because of his defeat in the Williamite War in Ireland in 1691.
+A Convention of the Scottish Estates took a different approach to the English parliament, and declared that James, by his wrongdoing, had forfeited the crown.
+Both offered the crowns, not to James's infant son, but to his adult Protestant daughter Mary and to her husband and cousin, James's nephew, William of Orange.

-William and Mary were succeeded by Mary's sister, Anne, also a Protestant, who became Queen in 1702.
+William and Mary were succeeded by James's younger daughter and Mary's sister, Anne, also a Protestant, who became Queen in 1702.
 The Act of Settlement 1701, passed shortly before Anne's accession, fixed the line of succession in law with the aim of permanently excluding James's descendants, and Roman Catholics in general, from the throne.
 The Parliament of England first barred Roman Catholics and James's descendants from inheriting the throne through the Bill of Rights 1689.
 The 1701 Act both confirmed these provisions and added to them by clarifying the line of succession should Anne die without surviving issue.
 As an English Act of Parliament, it was originally only part of English law, applying to the throne of England, but also to the throne of Ireland as the monarch of England was automatically also monarch of Ireland under the Irish Parliament's Crown of Ireland Act 1542.
 By virtue of Article II of the Treaty of Union between England and Scotland (put into law by the Acts of Union 1707), which defined the succession to the throne of Great Britain, the Act of Settlement became part of Scots law as well.
 The succession after Anne (who would die without leaving surviving children) was effectively settled on the Protestant House of Hanover.
-The Act named Sophia of Hanover, a granddaughter of James VI and I, and her descendants, as Anne's successor.
-Sophia died before Anne, and Sophia's son, George I, consequently acceded to the throne on Anne's death in 1714.
+The Act named Anne's first cousin once removed, Sophia of Hanover, a granddaughter of James VI and I, and her descendants, as Anne's successor.
+Sophia died a few months before Anne, and Sophia's son, George I, consequently acceded to the British throne on Anne's death in 1714.